 Overview#

-There are several mechanisms to enable SSH with federated identities.
-All make use of Motley Cue.
-Therefore, the same federated identities will be mapped to the same UNIX ID (usernames, UIDs, groups, …).
+We support two mechanisms to enable SSH with federated identities.
+Both make use of Motley Cue.
+This allows mapping the same federated identity to the same UNIX ID (usernames, UIDs, groups, …).

 All mechanisms require a way for the user to authenticate.
 We assume fresh Access Tokens being available on the client machine.
 The mechanism how this is achieved is external to Motley Cue.
 External tools, such as oidc-agent, mytoken, or htgettoken work well for this.